joarreola/ETAMessages/README.md

     - Add fetchActivity support.
 Move etaProgress and progressDisplay to getEtaDistance.
 Update hasArrivedEta to 60.
 Don't call etaNotification().
     - Remove references to etaProgress and progressLabel.
+    - Remove print lines.
+    - Don't update pin, display, or mapView in pollRemote().
+Do instead in getEtaDistance().

   - MapUpdate.swift
     Manage mapView updates for remote-user pin, map centering and spanning, and